-If, on occasion, you choose to have a meal with your child at Head Start, you and any other visitors will be required to pay \$2.00 for each meal.
+If, on occasion, you choose to have a meal with your child at Head Start, you will be required to pay \$2.00 for each meal.
 (Any time this occurs, you will be responsible for calling the teacher no later than 9:00 a.m. to order your meal.)
-However, if you volunteer in your child's classroom for the 4-hour duration, you will be provided with meals free of charge.
+However, if you volunteer in your child's classroom for the entire duration, you will be provided with meals free of charge.
 The CACFP is an equal opportunity program and no child will be discriminated against because of race, color, disability, age, sex, or national origin.